 One of my preferred sayings teaches us to be open minded – it says: ” how can you get something from someone if your hand is closed “.See the picture?
 What goes around comes around.
 Now, go try this tactic right away.

 Click the image below to see the major challenges businesses are facing when it comes to create content.
 I’d add “creating content for your audience” to this list as it is the hardest one.
 We could say its already in “Producing a variety of Content”.

 [Update for 2020 and beyond]

 Most of us have noticed that the main priorities have shifted.
 We are better off updating existing content rather than producing new [quantity].
-However, we still need to create content that is relevant and serves users, this can be translated onto E.A.T. – this stands for: Expertise, Authority and Trustworthy.
+However, we will need to create content that is relevant and serves users.
+This can be translated onto E.A.T. – this stands for: Expertise, Authority and Trustworthy.

 Hint: Read Google quality guidelines

 A good rule of thumb is to explain, keep it simple and update it when it comes to deliver better content.
 But always ask yourself: “Does this help my readers/users?

 These techniques are great if you’re a one man band or a very small team.

 Lets’ start with these free tools.
 Yes, I mention free.